Should You Buy a Disney World Annual Pass? (2025)

 There are four different levels to the Disney World Annual Pass.
 Let’s consider what they have in common and what sets them apart (besides price).

-Disney World offers four levels of annual passes, which have similar perks, including discounts on sit-down restaurants and merchandise and free parking.
+Disney World offers four levels of annual passes, which have similar perks.
 Additional options, such as photo passes and water park access, can be added to any pass for an extra fee.
-The main differences between the levels are the blackout dates.

 Blackout dates